jonghyun-econ/jonghyun-econ.github.io/_pages/about.md

 This is where you write your actual biography.

 I am a PhD candidate in Economics at Virginia Tech.
-My research interests lie in the intersection of **Game Theory** and **Social Networks**.
+My research interests lie in the intersection of **Social Learning** and **Social Networks**.

 In my job market paper, I explore how noise affects signaling in dense networks.

 [Download my CV](/assets/pdf/cv.pdf)

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.